YonSci/ACS-Reporting-Dashboard/README.md

 # African Centre for Statistics Country-Based Reporting Dashboard

-This repository contains the concept and related documentation for the African Centre for Statistics (ACS) Country Engagement Dashboard, an internal reporting tool designed to enhance visibility, accountability, and strategic alignment of ACS interventions across African countries.
+This repository contains the concept and related documentation for the African Centre for Statistics (ACS) Country Engagement Dashboard, an internal reporting tool designed to enhance visibility, accountability, and strategic alignment of the interventions with the United Nations Economic Commission for Africa (UNECA) `Annual Business Plan (ABP)` and `Programme Planning and Budgeting (PPB)` framework.

 ### 1. Overview

-The ACS Country Engagement Dashboard addresses the current lack of a centralized, dynamic platform for a country-level overview of ACS engagements.
+The `ACS Country Engagement Dashboard` addresses the current lack of a centralized, dynamic platform for a country-level overview of ACS engagements.

-It aims to provide a clear and interactive overview of ACS activities in each African country, linked directly to UNECA's strategic frameworks and delivery indicators.
+It aims to provide a clear and interactive overview of ACS activities and interventions in each African country, linked directly to UNECA's strategic frameworks.

+The mapping also organized by themes, such as `Strategic Result Areas`, `Sub Strategic Result Areas`, `Partnerships`,  `Project year`, `SDG contributions`, `Supporting links`, and `Detailed project descriptions`.

 The dashboard will help in monitoring ACS's delivery, identifying gaps, and reporting results, particularly at the country level.

 ### 2. Objectives

 The dashboard is designed to:

-- Display ACS activities by country, mapped against `Programme Planning and Budgeting (PPB)` outputs and `Annual Business Plan (ABP)` priorities.
+- Display ACS activities by country, mapped against `Annual Business Plan (ABP)` priorities and `Programme Planning and Budgeting (PPB)` outputs.

 - Facilitate evidence-based reporting, strategic oversight, and coordination.